• Skip to primary navigation

 If you have extremely limited space, try and extend your harvest season with a cold frame.
 Use natural homemade fertilizers, and try planting different varieties of the same vegetable with different maturing periods.

-This will allow you to have fresh produce throughout the growing season, as well as increase your overall yield.
+This will allow you to have fresh produce throughout the growing season and increase your overall yield.

 Also, make sure you properly space out your chosen plants or seeds.
 Not spacing out planting is one of the key vegetable garden harvesting mistakes beginner gardeners make.